Join My Academy For Just $4.99/Month!

 JP Morgan data

-That’s a great takeaway for technical writers, too: sum up information in tables so readers can digest it quicker.
+That’s a great takeaway for technical writers, too: sum up information in tables so readers can digest it quickly.

 Unlike the Shopify and MacBook examples, the technical writers responsible for this impressive report had to focus on presenting data versus teaching it.